BGDV/DemoProject/README.md

 # DemoProject
-Project for demonstration approach of code
+Simple project for demonstration approach of code organization.
+I will add functionality as I can.